xDaryamo/puccini/README.md

 ⮕ [Documentation](puccini-tosca/)

-Clout frontend for TOSCA.
+A TOSCA processor.
 Parses a TOSCA service template and compiles it to Clout (see below).

 Why TOSCA?
 It's a high-level language made for modeling and validating cloud topologies using reusable and extensible objects.
 It allows architects to focus on application design and